The European market potential for olive oil

 1. Product description

 Olive oil is a vegetable oil obtained from the fruit of the olive tree (Olea europaea).
-Olive oil can be produced by physical and mechanical means, or by chemical means.
-Most olive oils are produced by physical and mechanical means, through operations such as grinding, pressing, centrifugation and physical filtration.
-Olive oil can also be produced by chemical means, with the use of solvents, but those methods negatively affect quality.
-Depending on the production method, the composition and sensory characteristics of olive oil can be classified in several categories:
+It can be produced by physical and mechanical means, or by chemical means.
+Most olive oils are produced by physical and mechanical means through operations such as grinding, pressing, centrifugation and physical filtration.
+Olive oil can also be produced by chemical means, with the use of solvents, although those methods affect quality negatively.

-- Refined olive oil – obtained by refining lampante olive oil.
+• Refined olive oil – obtained by refining lampante olive oil.
+It has low acidity (below 0.3%) and it is without aroma, flavour, or colour;

-- Pomace oil – obtained by treating olive pomace with solvents or other treatments.
-After refining, pomace oil can be directly consumed or mixed with virgin olive oil to improve quality.
+• Refined pomace oil – obtained by treating olive pomace with solvents or other treatments.
+After refining, it can be mixed with virgin oils and sold to consumers as olive pomace oil.

-Aside from primary processing countries, olive oil is blended and bottled in many countries around the world.
-Quality olive oil is produced using healthy olives through mechanical crushing in safe conditions.
+Aside from the primary processing countries, olive oil is blended and bottled in many countries around the world.
+Quality olive oil is produced by using healthy olives through mechanical crushing in safe conditions.
 Time and temperature are critical quality factors in the process from harvesting to bottling.
-The perception that unfiltered oil is better than filtered is unfounded.
+The perception that unfiltered oil is healthier than filtered is unfounded.

-Producing one litre of olive oil requires four to five kilos of olives on average.
+Producing 1 litre of olive oil requires 4 to 5 kilos of olives on average.
 Specific varieties, such as Taggiasca, require using more olives per kilo of produced oil.
 Processing methods also significantly affect olive oil yield.

 Table 1: Products in the olive oil product group